linemanjs/lineman/README.md

 $ lineman run
 ```

-Internally, Grunt's `watch` task will monitor for file changes and Lineman will make sure that any requisite compilation & concatenation occur, based on the type and location of the file change.
+Internally, Grunt's `watch` task will monitor for file changes; in turn, Lineman's default configuration will fire the appropriate tasks when a file of a given type is saved.

 With any luck, visiting the server in your browser will yield something as *beautiful* as this: